SkeLLLa/fastify-metrics/README.md

 ### v10.x.x

 - Replace route `context.config` with `routeConfig` due to deprecation in fastify v4 and removal in fastify v5.
-If you had `disableMetrics` option in you route `config`, update fastify and metrics plugin to latest version and move `disableMetrics` to new `routeConfig` property.
+If you had `disableMetrics` option in you route `config`, update fastify to latest version.

 ### v9.x.x